Vernacular Building in Eaglesham

 21. An asymmetrical two-storey building with ground floor shop 3 Cheapside Street.
 Painted stucco and curvilinear wallhead chimney.

-22. A range of two-storey houses with plain frontages at the corner of Cheapside Street and Gilmour Street.
+22. A range of two-storey houses with plain frontages, at one time containing a shop at the corner of Cheapside Street and Gilmour Street.
 The house at the corner has a wallhead chimney.

 23. A two-storey house at 52 Montgomery Street.
 Painted stucco, rusticated quoins at ground floor with pilasters above.
 A moulded string course runs across the fašade at first floor level, scrolled skewputts.
 The house has a steeply pitched roof suggesting that it was probably originally thatched.
-The ground floor currently contains a gift shop and previously used as a gallery and butcher's shop.
+The ground floor currently contains a shop and previously used as a gallery and butcher's shop.
+The steeply pitched roof suggests that it may have originally been thatched.

 24. Old Toll House, a single storey cottage at Cheapside Street.
 Harled with margins, was probably originally thatched.
 Has plain rolled skewputs.

 25. Cross Keys cottage built in 1783.
 Single-storey cottage, was probably originally thatched.
 Harled with margins, plain rolled skewputs.
 Single windowed addition with piended roof.
-Re-development work has revealed a marriage lintel above the door inscribed "R.M.
-1798 B.M."
+Interestingly re-development work has revealed a marriage lintel above the door inscribed "R.M.
+1708 B.M."
+The date predates the establishment of the planned village by 61 years.
+It has not yet been established if the lintel has come from another building or the cottage has its origins predating 1769.

 26. Pillar House, 20 Montgomery Street, is a two-storey, symmetrical house.
 Painted end pilasters, doorpiece with detached Roman-Doric columns in antis; ornamented entablature.
 Painted stucco.